32byte/nft-display/README.md

 # NFT Display

-This repository contains the template and solution for the [blog]() discussing development on [zkSync 2.0](https://v2-docs.zksync.io/dev/).
+This branch contains the solutions / the filled out code for the template.